xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [01/2026] Our paper "MCIVA: A Multi-View Pedestrian Detection Framework with Central Inverse Nearest Neighbor Map and View Adaptive Module" has been accepted to **Information Fusion**.
 This is a collaborative work between Yanshan University and my lab.

 [01/2026] Welcome Yanlong to join my lab as a PhD student!
+Yanlong is funded by a QUEX joint PhD studentship.

 [12/2025] I was awarded a **<span style="color: red;">UKRI AIRR Gateway project</span>** as the **<span style="color: red;">PI</span>**.
 This will our lab access to one of the UK’s fastest artificial intelligence supercomputers (Dawn).